Taiwoogbonyomi/arts/README.md

 * [**Testing**](<#testing>)

+I personally tested this application in Chrome, Safari and Firefox on laptop and mobile devices.
+The website worked well with no issues that I noted.

 ## Code Validation
 ### HTML, CSS and JavaScript validation
 HTML validation was done using the [W3C HTML Validator](https://validator.w3.org/).
 No error was found